rudibroekhuizen/docker-compose-explore/README.md

 Browse to http://localhost:3000/dashboards in your browser to use the Grafana dashboard.

-When all containers are up:
+When all containers are up start this script to start sync:
 ```
 ./sync_to_elasticsearch.sh
 ```